Retired paramedics and nurses are being recruited into an expanded mental health support hotline service for front-line NHS workers in Wales.

 Staff often have to treat family and colleagues, a psychologist has said.

-The Welsh Government has provided an extra £1m to fund the service.
+The Welsh Government has provided an extra £1m to fund the service, which was set-up by Cardiff University.

 It will be used to employ extra psychiatrists and medical advisers, run counselling sessions and help workers deal with post-traumatic stress disorder (PTSD).